 Although we currently undertake, and may decide in the future to further undertake, foreign exchange hedging transactions to reduce foreign currency transaction exposure, we do not currently intend to eliminate all foreign currency transaction exposure.
 In addition, REIT compliance rules may restrict our ability to enter into hedging transactions.
 Therefore, any weakness of the U.S. Dollar may have a positive impact on our consolidated results of operations because the currencies in the foreign countries in which we operate may translate into more U.S. Dollars.
-However, if the U.S. Dollar strengthens relative to the currencies of the foreign countries in which we operate may translate into more U.S. Dollars.
-However, if the U.S. Dollar strengthens relative to the currencies of the foreign countries in which we operate, our consolidated as amounts in foreign currencies will generally translate into fewer U.S. Dollars.
-For additional information on foreign currency risks, refer to our discussion of foreign currency risk in "Quantitative and Qualitative Disclosures About Market Risk" included in Part I Item 3 of this Quarterly Report on Form 10-Q.
+However, if the U.S. Dollar strengthens relative to the currencies of the foreign countries in which we operate, as we have experienced recently during the COVID-19 pandemic, our consolidated financial position and results of operations may be negatively impacted as amounts in foreign currencies will generally translate into fewer U.S. Dollars.
+For additional information on foreign currency risks, refer to our discussion of foreign currency risk in "Quantitative and Qualitative Disclosures About Market Risk" included in Item 3 of this Quarterly Report on Form 10-Q.